adam4130/Elliptic/README.md

 ### Prerequisites/Installation

-Requires GMP which can be installed on Debian based systems with:
+Requires GMP and OpenSSL which can be installed on Debian based systems with:

 ```
-sudo apt install libgmp-dev
+sudo apt install libgmp-dev openssl-dev
 ```